cs3110/textbook/testing/randomized.md

 Randomized testing is an incredibly powerful technique.
 It is often used in testing programs for security vulnerabilities.
 The [`qcheck` package][qcheck] for OCaml supports randomized testing.
+We'll look at it, next, after we discuss random number generation.

 [qcheck]: https://github.com/c-cube/qcheck